-Some commenters interpreted the underlined language to mean one or more of the following: 1) that the CSB's rule must provide for submission of accidental release reports to the NRC only; 2) that submission of any report to the NRC under any statutory scheme satisfies any CSB requirement, and/or 3) the CSB is not authorized to require an owner/operator to submit an NRC number to the CSB if it has already filed a report with the NRC pursuant 40 CFR 302.6.
+Some commenters interpreted the authority provided in no. 1 to mean one or more of the following: (1) That the CSB's rule must provide for submission of accidental release reports to the NRC only; (2) that submission of any report to the NRC under any statutory scheme satisfies any CSB requirement, and/or (3) the CSB is not authorized to require an owner/operator to submit an NRC number to the CSB if it has already filed a report with the NRC pursuant 40 CFR

+302.6.
 The CSB disagrees with all of these interpretations.